homemadearcade/zero/todo/experiences/WORLDS.md

 ---

-MAKE YOUR OWN WORLD EXPERIENCE, kinda like homemade arcade.
+MAKE YOUR OWN WORLD EXPERIENCE_MODEL, kinda like homemade arcade.
 Whats it like to be able to make your own world that runs without you?

 MAKE YOUR OWN AI that exists within the WORLD